-- If you did not (it's okay, we understand), where did you buy your bat from and are they an authorized retailer?
+- If you did not (it's okay), where did you buy your bat, and are they an authorized retailer?

-- Did your bat come with a manufacturer's warranty and, if it did, are you within the warranty period?
+- Did your bat come with a manufacturer's warranty, and are you still within the warranty period?

-- Have you called your respective manufacturer for an RA number?
+- Have you called your respective manufacturer? ie. DeMarini, Easton, Marucci, etc.

 Don't feel like answering all the questions?
-Call our friendly Bat Experts at 866-321-BATS (2287) and they will be able to assist you with your warranty replacement process at any time.
+Call our friendly Bat Experts at 866-321-BATS (2287), and they will be able to assist you with your warranty replacement process.
 Now, let's go over these five questions and answer them together so that we can get your son or daughter's bat rolling with the warranty replacement process (if applicable).

-If you did, great!
-That will make this process easier for you and your player.
+If so, you're at the perfect place.
 If you did not, don't worry and keep reading!
 We are still more than happy to help you along the way.
 If you did not buy your bat from JustBats, you will need to call the retailer that you made your purchase from and clarify if they are an authorized retailer or not.
 If you did buy your bat from us, thank you.
 We are an authorized retailer of all the products we sell.
 This means that if your bat is within the warranty period, the respective manufacturer will honor a replacement.

 Secondly, do you have your original receipt?